-- A. Further to Note 19B4 to the Annual Financial Statements regarding the amount of the Partnership's taxable income for 2018, on 28 March 2024 the Partnership received an assessment under an order for the 2018 tax year according to Section 152(b) of the Income Tax Ordinance (the "Order").
-According to the Order, the Partnership's taxable business income in 2018 is approx. \$174 million (in lieu of approx. \$133 million, as included in the Partnership's tax report submitted to the Tax Authority) and the Partnership's capital gain in 2018 is approx. \$15.4 million, as stated in the report submitted thereby as aforesaid.
-The said amounts were translated from ILS to \$ according to the dollar exchange rate known as of 30 June 2024.
-On 17 April 2024, the Partnership filed an appeal on the Order with the District Court in Tel Aviv.
-As of the date of the financial statements and according to the tax assessment, and insofar as all of the Tax Authority's arguments are accepted, the Partnership will be required to make an additional tax payment (including linkage differentials and interest), at the expense of the holders of participation units of the Partnership, in the amount of approx. \$14 million. - B. Further to Note 19A5 to the Annual Financial Statements regarding a legal proceeding held by the Partnership with respect to Section 19 of the Taxation of Profits from Natural Resources Law, 5771-2011, and an originating application filed by the Partnership and the GP with the District Court in connection with the application of Section 19 as aforesaid, on 30 April 2024 a summary report was filed with the court on behalf of the trustee appointed by the court to make the payment according to the judgment (the "Summary Report").
-According to the Summary Report, the distribution of funds has ended, in which framework 99.7% of the total compensation amount was distributed to the entitled holders in the Partnership and Avner.
-Furthermore, in May 2024 the trustee returned to the Partnership the funds that had remained in the trust accounts.
-It is clarified that upon filing of the Summary Report, the legal proceeding in the matter had come to an end.
+- A. Further to Notes 19B2 and 19B3 to the Annual Financial Statements regarding the assessment orders that the Partnership received in the matter of the amount of its taxable income for the years 2016 and 2017, respectively, and the appeals filed in respect thereof, a pretrial hearing on the appeal was scheduled for 17 March 2025. - B. Further to Note 19B4 to the Annual Financial Statements regarding the amount of the Partnership's taxable income for 2018, on 28 March 2024 the Partnership received an assessment order for the 2018 tax year according to Section 152(b) of the Income Tax Ordinance (the "Order").
+According to such Order, the Partnership's taxable business income in 2018 is approx. \$177 million (in lieu of approx. \$135 million, as included in the Partnership's tax report submitted to the Tax Authority) and the Partnership's capital gain in 2018 is approx. \$15.5 million, as stated in the report submitted thereby as aforesaid.
+The said amounts were translated from ILS to \$ according to the dollar exchange rate known as of 30 September 2024.
+On 17 April 2024, the Partnership filed an appeal from the Order with the Tel Aviv District Court, and a court case was opened accordingly.
+A notice stating the Tax Assessor's reasons for the assessment was filed on 30 September 2024.
+According to the court's decision, the notice stating the Partnership's reasons for the appeal shall be filed by 17 February 2025.
+As of the date of the Condensed Interim Financial Statements and according to the tax assessment, and insofar as all of the Tax Authority's arguments are accepted, the Partnership will be required to make an additional tax payment (including linkage differentials and interest), at the expense of the holders of participation units of the Partnership, in the amount of approx. \$14 million.